1. London Zoo

 Other famous graves include those of Henry Gray (author of Gray’s Anatomy), Herbert Spencer, George Eliot (the writer of works such as Middlemarch and The Mill on the Floss, buried next to her husband), Michael Faraday, Douglas Adams and Alexander Litvinenko, together with six Lord Mayors of London and over 50 Fellows of the Royal Society.

-Tourists can explore the East Cemetery on their own.
-The West Cemetery, with many of the most impressive architectural features, including the Chapel, Colonnade, Egyptian Avenue and Mausoleum of Julius Beer (a businessman and former owner of the Observer newspaper), is accessible only on organised tours.
+The West Cemetery has many of the most impressive architectural features, including the Chapel, Colonnade, Egyptian Avenue and Mausoleum of Julius Beer (a businessman and former owner of the Observer newspaper).

 6. The British Library